SA’s REPS VPP Rebate: Boost Your Home Battery Subsidy

 The REPS rebate varies depending on the battery and also whether you are considered part of the ‘priority group’.

-Among those in the priority group are holders of a Commonwealth Government pensioner concession card or health care card, an energy bill concession recipient, an energy retailer hardship program or payment plan participant, those paying less than $500 a week rent under a tenancy agreement or have been referred by a South Australian Financial Counsellors Association (SAFCA) member.
+Among those in the priority group are holders of a Commonwealth Government pensioner concession card or health care card, an energy bill concession recipient, an energy retailer hardship program or payment plan participant, those paying $500 or less a week in rent under a tenancy agreement or have been referred by a South Australian Financial Counsellors Association (SAFCA) member.

-As an example, the rebate for a Sigenergy Sigenstor 13 kWh battery at the time of writing:
+As an example, the 2026 rebate for a Sigenergy Sigenstor 13 kWh battery when funding for all groups was available:

 That’s all without factoring in discounts from the federal Cheaper Home Batteries program, which can shave thousands of dollars more off the cost of a new battery.
 But just to be clear, the federal rebate is provided as an up-front discount on your battery purchase, while the REPS rebate is provided after you connect to an eligible VPP and are approved for REPS and if your REPS application is successful.